bscpaz/commands-line/git.md

 Solution:
   - First, check if your WSL2 can run a "sudo apt-get update".
 If not, it's a general problem.
-    exemploe: "101: Network is unreachable"
+    exemple: "101: Network is unreachable"
   -
 ```